digitalbazaar/credentials-context/README.md

 The library exports two properties:
 - `contexts`: A [Map][] associating context URLs to context data.
-- `contextsMetadata`: A [Map][] associating context URLs to context metadata.
+- `metadata`: A [Map][] associating context URLs to context metadata.
+- `named`: A [Map][] associating short package specific names to context metadata.

-Note that the `contextsMetadata` format is experimental and subject to change.
+Note that the `metadata` format is experimental and subject to change.
+The `id` field is expected to stay stable and can be used with the `named` Map to get a context URL for a short name such as `v2`.

 The context files are available in the published `contexts/` directory.
 The metadata has a URL for each context.
 Note that these files are semantically